As the consumer prepares for the holidays, Jim Cramer sits down with the chairman of this company to take the consumer pulse.» Read More

-The Fast Money traders share their final trades of the day and what they're looking at for Monday.
+The "Fast Money" traders share their final trades of the day.

-Companies are in the headlines after Thursday's bell:
+Companies in the news before the bell:

 Some of Thursday's midday movers: